codewithmichael/geniejs/docs/genie.router.md

   passStartOptionsToRouter: true,

   routerOptions: {
-    // This overrides the "routes" options in App.start()
+    // This overrides the "routes" option in App.start()
     routes: {
       "more-wishes": "showGreed"
     }